learn-co-curriculum/js-basics-online-shopping-lab/README.md

 ## Instructions

 + Declare four variables:
 	+ `orderNumber` which will store the user's order number for their purchase.
-This number will get incremented after every purchased
+This number will get incremented after every purchase
 	+ `total` which will store the total cost of the items in the shopping card
 	+ `cardNumber` which will store the credit card number when the user choses to enter
 	+ `cart` which will store an empty array.
 Items will be added to the cart as objects (the key the name of the item and the value the price of the item)